iron-software/IronPdfJava.Examples/examples/security-and-metadata/README.md

 - `Title`
 - `ModifiedDate`

-The following code snippet illustrates how to use methods like `setAuthor`, `setTitle`, `setKeywords`, and `setModifiedDate` to update the corresponding metadata fields in an active document.
+In the provided example, the code modifies a document's metadata by employing methods like `setAuthor`, `setTitle`, `setKeywords`, and `setModifiedDate`, adjusting the respective properties of the author, title, and keywords of the document.

-For properties not listed above, the methods `getAnyMetadata` and `setAnyMetadata` enable interaction with any other desired property by specifying its name.
+For metadata properties not listed above, developers can use the `getAnyMetadata` and `setAnyMetadata` methods by specifying the property name they wish to modify.

-On the security front, adjustments must be handled through a `SecurityManager`, which can be accessed by executing `getSecurity` on a `PdfDocument`.
-This manager allows you to implement various restrictions on the PDF, according to your needs.
+When it comes to modifying security settings, this is accomplished via the `SecurityManager`, which is accessed by invoking `getSecurity` on a `PdfDocument`.
+This allows the developer to apply the necessary security restrictions to the PDF document.

-Java developers might utilize a `SecurityOptions` object to have finer control over the PDF's security configurations.
+For a more detailed approach to securing PDFs, Java developers can utilize a `SecurityOptions` object to fine-tune the PDF's security settings.

-For additional insights and to uncover the full spectrum of IronPDF's functionalities across different development environments, consider visiting the [IronPDF Documentation and Features](https://ironpdf.com/technology/html-to-pdf/).
-To learn more about Iron Software's suite of products, visit [Iron Software's Official Website](https://ironsoftware.com/).
+For additional information about leveraging IronPDF in various coding environments and to further explore its capabilities, check out the [IronPDF Documentation and Features](https://ironpdf.com/technology/html-to-pdf/) or explore more about Iron Software's offerings at [Iron Software's Official Website](https://ironsoftware.com/).